pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 982 Kubernetes Unique IDs

+Well I have a problem with Kubernetes I need to create a three pods but each Pod need to have a unique id and this id cannot be changed each ti the pods are created, this is a good problem to solve.

 ##### Day 981 Socket Problems

 Today we have a error in the websocket that it's used with mobile application,